Accessing European statistics

 - Statistical working papers present on-going statistical methodological developments and applied statistical studies.

 - Statistical reports are quality reports or other papers introducing new or experimental data in one statistical area.

-- Compact guides are leaflets promoting statistical information available in a specific domain.
+- Compact guides are leaflets promoting a statistical domain.

-Statistics Explained is part of Eurostat’s website: it provides easy access to statistical information concerning the EU.
+Statistics Explained provides easy access to statistical information concerning the EU.
 It can be accessed from the homepage of the Eurostat website as well as from the right-hand frame of most dedicated sections.

 Statistics Explained is an online publishing system about EU statistics which uses MediaWiki technology and resembles Wikipedia.
 It is a collaborative platform that is used to present statistical articles which together form an encyclopaedia of European statistics, completed by a glossary of the statistical concepts and terms used.
 In addition, numerous links are provided to the latest data and metadata and to further information, making Statistics Explained a portal for regular and occasional users alike.

 Statistics Explained pages in English consists of some 700 statistical articles presenting data, 200 background articles on methodological practices or developments, and some 1 900 glossary pages defining or explaining terms; these numbers are continuously growing.

 Statistical data and metadata exchange (SDMX) content oriented guidelines were adopted in January 2009 by seven international organisations: the Euro SDMX metadata structure (ESMS) is a format based on these.
 ESMS is used to present methodological information structured according to 21 selected concepts; it is the standard for reference metadata in the ESS.